“The purpose of tithing is to teach you to always put God first in your lives.” Deuteronomy 14:23 (TLB)

 … Today’s verse explains that “the purpose of tithing is to teach you to always put God first” in your life (TLB).
 If I say, “God, I want you to be number 1 in my life,” but he’s last place in my budget, that’s a contradiction.

 The issue here is where you place God in your list of priorities.
 Your finances simply reflect what those priorities are.
 What do your finances reveal about the priority of God in your life?

 The first obvious blasphemy was using the TLB translation (if you could call it that) of Deuteronomy 14:23.
 Let’s read the difference between the NIV and the TLB

 NIV – “Be sure to set aside a tenth of all that your fields produce each year.“

 TLB – “The purpose of tithing is to teach you to always put God first in your lives.“

-The Living Bible is suppose to be a paraphrase of bible passages.
+The Living Bible is supposed to be a paraphrase of bible passages.
 This isn’t a paraphrase, this is a flat-out lie.
 The author of the living bible wanted to rewrite the bible to fit his own version of how he saw God.
 In other words, he created his own God.
 Could you imagine what our lives would look like If we translated scripture into a bible that fit what we wanted God to be?

 The second reason Rick Warren states why we should tithe is that “Jesus says, wherever your treasure is, there the desires of your heart will also be”.
-What does Jesus statement have to do with a 10% standard?
-What’s ironic to me is that we are talking about putting your treasure where your heart is, and Rick’s example is giving a measly 10%?
+What does Jesus’ statement have to do with a 10% standard?
+What’s ironic to me is that we are talking about putting your treasure where your heart is, and Rick’s example is giving a measly 10%.
 How does giving 10% an example of putting your treasure where your heart is?
 Are we only devoting 10% of our heart?

 The final error is that Rick Warren says tithing teaches us to put God first in our lives.
-I’d like to know how well that worked out for the pharisees since they were so good at tithing?
+I’d like to know how well that worked out for the Pharisees since they were so good at tithing.